mwiatrzyk/mockify/README.rst

 Mockify
 =======

-Mocking library for Python.
+Mocking library for Python inspired by Google Mock C++ mocking toolkit.

 About
 -----

-The purpose of using Mockify is the same as for Python's standard :mod:`unittest.mock` mocking library - to mimic behaviour of things during testing.
-But Mockify uses a different approach to achieve that goal.
+The purpose of using Mockify is the same as for Python's ``unittest.mock`` module - to mimic behaviour of things during testing.
+But Mockify uses a different approach to do that.

 Mockify does not have multiple ``assert_called_*`` methods that are executed to check if a method was called.
-Instead, it uses ``expect_call`` method to record expectations on a mock function.
+Instead, it uses ``expect_call`` method to record expectations on mocks *before* they are called, and after unit under test is executed, mocks are checked if all recorded expectations are satisfied using one ``assert_satisfied`` assertion method.

-These expectations are recorded on common (for selected mock functions) context object, that acts as a registry and call tracker.

 Documentation
 -------------